MicrosoftDocs/entra-docs/docs/identity/saas-apps/sapbusinessbydesign-tutorial.md

 ### Create a Microsoft Entra test user

-In this section, you'll create a test user called B.Simon.
+In this section, create a test user called B.Simon.

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [User Administrator](~/identity/role-based-access-control/permissions-reference.md#user-administrator).
 1. Browse to **Identity** > **Users** > **All users**.